How can songs and music help you learn French?

 There are plenty of songs that you can listen to while learning French.

-Here are some iconic French songs across various genres that can help you learn French.
-You can enjoy the rich musical landscape of French culture while enhancing your language skills!
+Here are some iconic French songs from various genres to help you learn French.
+Enjoy the rich musical landscape of French culture while enhancing your language skills!

 1. Classic French Songs

-- “La Vie en rose” by Édith Piaf: A timeless classic that captures the essence of French chanson.
+1. “La Vie en Rose” by Édith Piaf: A timeless classic that captures the essence of French chanson.

 2. Contemporary French Songs